ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

 Other instructions regarding Windows features to use when needed

+TODO: need to look through my various notes to add here

 ### Command-line utilties

 1. nodejs
+    1. this is I think the main way that most people to get javascript onto Windows
-    1. I use this for programmatically looking at office documents
+    1. I use this for programmatically looking at office documents I use this pretty rarely
     1. choco install nodejs
     1. npm install xml-formatter jszip